vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_auto_certs.md

 - Uploads the CA certificate for the custom CA that you use to sign the client certificates.
 - Implements client authentication with a custom client certificate.

-### Prerequisites
+### Prerequisite

-- Create or obtain the `ca.pem` file for the CA that you use to sign client certificates.
+Create or obtain the `ca.pem` file for the CA that you use to sign client certificates.
-- Create client certificates.

 ### Create VCH Wizard